FC Barcelona: 1978–2000: Núñez and stabilization

 Ten years after the inception of the youth programme, La Masia, its players began to graduate and play for their first team.
-Pep Guardiola, the future coach of Barcelona, was one of the first graduates and would go on to receive international recognition.
+Pep Guardiola, the future head coach of Barcelona, was one of the first graduates and would go on to receive international recognition.

 Under Cruyff's guidance, Barcelona won four consecutive La Liga titles from 1991 to 1994.
 They beat Sampdoria in both the 1989 UEFA Cup Winners' Cup final and the 1992 European Cup final at Wembley, with a free kick goal from Dutch international Ronald Koeman.
 They also won a Copa del Rey in 1990, the European Super Cup in 1992 and three Supercopa de España trophies.
 With 11 trophies, Cruyff became the club's most successful manager at that point.
 He also became the club's longest consecutive serving manager, serving eight years.
 Cruyff did not win any trophies in his final two seasons, and fell out with president Josep Lluís Núñez, resulting in his departure.

 Reacting to Cruyff's departure, an independent protest group was organised by Armand Caraben, Joan Laporta and Alfons Godall.
 The objective of the group, called L'Elefant Blau, was to oppose the presidency of Núñez, which they regarded as a corruption of the club's traditional values.
 Laporta would later take over the presidency of Barcelona in 2003.

 Cruyff was briefly replaced by Bobby Robson, who took charge of the club for a single season in 1996–97.
 He recruited Ronaldo for a world record transfer fee from his previous club, PSV, and delivered a cup treble, winning the Copa del Rey, UEFA Cup Winners' Cup and the Supercopa de España, with Ronaldo registering 47 goals in 49 games.
 Despite his success, Robson was only ever seen as a short-term solution while the club waited for Louis van Gaal to become available.

 Ronaldo soon left for Inter Milan in another world record transfer.
 However, new heroes emerged, such as Luís Figo, Patrick Kluivert, Luis Enrique and Rivaldo, and the team won a Copa del Rey and La Liga double in 1998.
 In 1999, the club celebrated its centenari, winning the Primera División title, and Rivaldo became the fourth Barcelona player to be awarded European Footballer of the Year.
 Despite this domestic success, the failure to emulate Real Madrid in the Champions League led to van Gaal and Núñez resigning in 2000.